 The transition to a more remote workforce has brought lots of benefits.
 Virtual employees are up to 35% to 40% more productive than those working in the office.
 But having remote employees also brings some challenges for HR.
 Perhaps the biggest is the ability to keep employees engaged.

-One of the most important aspects of human resource changes relates to finding new methods to engage remote employees.
-Staff need a way of connecting with the goals of an organization.
+A big HR change is finding ways to connect with remote employees.
+They still need to understand the company’s goals and feel involved.
 They should feel a sense of belonging, not just another cog in the machine, but actively helping their organization achieve success.

 How can HR prepare for this change?